AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-3/authorizationWithFirebase.md

 So far you've learned something about **Serverless Functions**(FireBase Cloud functions).
 You've sent data from the back end with **node** to the front end browser.
 We can do the same with our applications.
 Sending data back and forth from the front end react app to the back end is a very useful tool to have.
 Not all applications will need  **Serverless Functions** but, there is no way to accomplish certain tasks with out backend code.
 One of those tasks is **Authorization**.

 **Authorization** needs to be done securely.
-If anyone can access your **Authorization** process and tokens it could compromise your app.
+If anyone can access your **Authorization** process it could compromise your app.
 Doing this server-side on the back end is much safer since everything is exposed on the front end.

 ## Authentication vs Authorization